chrishiestand/k8s-network-graph/README.md

 ## Future Development

 This could be a much nicer web experience.
+In particular live updates are an obvious improvement.

 I tried using [visjs](http://visjs.org/) but it has a couple of serious bugs.
 If there is interest, (or a PR) then it might be worth getting this working.